ChipCE/HevORT-lite/README.md

 # HevORT lite doc (work in progress)

 Lower cost, trim down version of [MirageC79's HevORT](https://github.com/MirageC79/HevORT) corexy design.
 I was designing this machine to be a lowcost and fast machine for parts prototyping, but it ended up the best machine in my small farm, thank to hevort solid XY axis and small size frame.
+You can see it in action on [youtube](https://youtu.be/qDmU6JHQ-gc)

 ![front-view](https://github.com/ChipCE/HevORT-lite/blob/master/img/front.jpg)
 ![side-view](https://github.com/ChipCE/HevORT-lite/blob/master/img/side.jpg)

 ## About the next release

 I'm working on the next upgrades of this machine.
+For in-development update, feature request or sugguestion, contact me on [twitter](https://twitter.com/ChipMaple)

 - HevORT-like 3 points mounting bed and belted Z instead of ballscrews.
 - Dragon hotend toolhead.